Tuesday, 4 October 2005

 The command-line formats aren't pretty (nor are the earlier IATA / World Customs Organization suggested guidelines for the transmission of API data from airlines to governments), and so far as I can tell, none of the CRS's and no major third-party software vendor has yet implemented them in any of the graphical interfaces now used by most travel agents and airline reservations staff.
 My guess is that it will take another year, even with government coercion and substantial spending, for them to be implemented throughout the reservations data entry and processing "food chain".

-Because airline reservations can be made up to 11 months (a year with some systems) prior to the date of travel, and becuase airlines and travel agents may have no way to contact ticketed passengers between the time they make their reservations and the time they present themselves for check-in, it will take a full year, after API data starts being entered in all new PNR's, before it is present in all PNR's any earlier than check-in.
+Because airline reservations can be made up to 11 months (a year with some systems) prior to the date of travel, and because airlines and travel agents may have no way to contact ticketed passengers between the time they make their reservations and the time they present themselves for check-in, it will take a full year, after API data starts being entered in all new PNR's, before it is present in all PNR's any earlier than check-in.

 As the Air Transport Association of the USA testified to Congress in June of this year: